PhaserEditor2D/PhaserEditor/docs/canvas.rst

 ---------

-Usually tools like Canvas provide a dedicated runtime to load the scenes in the Phaser games, however, that practice is not in the Phaser Editor's philosophy of support plain Phaser, so we decided to use a compiler technique.
+Usually, tools like Canvas provide a dedicated runtime to load the scenes in the Phaser games, however, that practice is not in the Phaser Editor's philosophy of support plain Phaser, so we decided to use a compiler technique.
 This means that the scenes files are compiled into plain Phaser code, that can be integrated into the game as any other code written by the user.

-The scenes are compiled into Sprite, Group and State classes, however there are many aspects of the game that are out of the scope of the tool, like for example the logic of the game is something that you have to write yourself.
-In this section we explain how you can insert your own code into the files generated by the editor.
+The scenes are compiled into Sprite, Group and State classes, however, there are many aspects of the game that are out of the scope of the tool, like for example the logic of the game is something that you have to write yourself.
+In this section, we explain how you can insert your own code into the files generated by the editor.

 There are two main ways to insert your code: (1) by writing it directly in certain parts of the file or (2) by writing it in the ``userCode`` parameter of the scene configuration.